kvmoret/blocks_multi_cohort_sync/README.md

 With this plugin you can enrol cohort sync in multiple courses in one click.

+Unzip the file and name it multi_cohort_sync.
-Place the files in the block section.
+Place the file in the block section.